chloehudzik/workfront-learn.en/help/workfront-dam/brand-connect-user/brand-connect-downloading-and-sharing.md

 kt: 8987
 exl-id: 5c1ab624-9f20-4ec4-b335-ceeaf9cbc86d
 ---
-# Brand Connect: downloading and sharing
+# Brand Connect: How to download and share Lightboxes

 In this video, you will learn how to: